-The trees and artificial snow, combined with the sled in the background, give a brilliant look to this decor.
+I believe that the trees and artificial snow, combined with the sled in the background, give a brilliant look to this winter front porch decor.
 Best of all — it’s on wheels!

 A Snuggly Couch

-Imagine settling down to sit next to all these wreaths and trees.
-Christmas is truly coming when you see a design like this.
-There’s even a reindeer and some gorgeous signs to complement all the greenery.
+Imagine settling down to sit next to all these wreaths and trees on a front porch swing (or couch, in this case).
+Christmas is truly coming when you see winter decorating ideas like this.
+There’s even a reindeer and some gorgeous signs, which I think complement all the greenery on your winter porch.

 An Old Fashioned Sled

-Putting a sled upright like this is a decoration on its own, but it is also the perfect place to string up a garland or hang some ornaments, as shown in this beautiful but rustic idea.
-This one is simple and low-maintenance, but effective.
+Putting a sled upright like this is a front porch decoration on its own, but it is also the perfect place to string up a garland or hang some ornaments, as shown in this beautiful but rustic idea.
+This one is simple and low-maintenance, but I think that it’s effective.

 Fill Up A Lantern

 Here’s another cute and inventive idea.
 Why not fill up an old lantern with some ornaments?
 This protects them from the snow and rain, and I think that it also creates a beautiful and interesting winter porch feature.
 You could fill them with LED lights, pine cones, and just about anything else to make your front porch look even more festive.